Army of Naples: Surrender of Capua

 The insurrection against the French expanded each day thanks to the intrigues of the nobles and the support of the priests.
 Starting in Abruzzo, it expanded to the Terra di Lavoro.
 Sessa Aurunca was the main meeting place for the insurgents, who had received orders to and did wage a war of extermination against the French.
 The French army that formed a blockade around Capua was itself surrounded by countless insurgents.
 Nonetheless, Championnet, whose forces were almost out of munitions and food, refused Mack's offer to give him Capua under the condition of an armistice, in spite of being in such a critical situation.
 Championnet instead reinforced Lemoine's division with General Forestier's legendary cavalry, which crossed the Volturno at the Lago ford, and the Venafro cavalry came as reinforcements.
 The whole French front was on its guard, caught between a rock and a hard place.
 Mack didn't dare try anything, in spite of this highly advantageous position.
-He wanted to evacuate Capua in order to arm the Iazzaroni and form a retrenched camp under the walls of Naples.
-The viceroy Pignatelli, to whom he appealed, was powerless, hated by the people, and mistrusted by the soldiers.
+He wanted to evacuate Capua in order to arm the Lazzaroni and form a retrenched camp under the walls of Naples.
+The viceroy Domenico Pignatelli, to whom he appealed, was powerless, hated by the people, and mistrusted by the soldiers.
 Soon he would see no possible escape except by negotiating with the French; he sent two representatives to Championnet who were authorized to agree to anything except for the evacuation of Naples.

 Armistice

 Championnet met with Pignatelli's envoys in Terano at a time when the situation was turning against him and he regretted not making a deal with Mack.
 In fact, General Santa-Agatha and the Gambs division reinforced by three battalions seemed likely to force the weak Lemoine division into the Volturno, whose left bank they were defending, and then to take the French army from behind.
 The divisions of Naselli and Roger de Damas, kept at sea by unfavorable winds, meant to land at the mouth of the Garigliano.
 Championnet did not know what had happened to Duhesme.
 He decided, therefore, to accept the Neapolitan proposals.
-On the 11th of January General Bonamy, representing Championnet, as well as the princes of Miliano and the Duke of Gesso, agents of the viceroy, agreed to a treaty by which the French were bound to stop at Capua and to pay two and a half million within fifteen days, and the enemies of France must leave the ports of the kingdom, etc.
+On the 11th of January General Bonnamy, representing Championnet, as well as the princes of Miliano and the Duke of Gesso, agents of the viceroy, agreed to a treaty by which the French were bound to stop at Capua and to pay two and a half million within fifteen days, and the enemies of France must leave the ports of the kingdom, etc.